ceu-lang/ceu-arduino/README.md

 {{#ev:youtube|6ZsF6X1wn84|300|right}}
 -->

-The example `blink-03.ceu` requires two additional LEDs connected to pins 11 and 12.
+The example `blink-03.ceu` requires two additional LEDs connected to *pins 11 and 12*.
 The program blinks the LEDs with different frequencies, in parallel:

 ```